Russian-Doom/russian-doom/COMPILING.md

 Install and bootstrap [vcpkg](https://github.com/microsoft/vcpkg#quick-start-windows).

-By default, International Doom uses the manifest mode of vcpkg.
+By default, Russian Doom uses the manifest mode of vcpkg.
 In this mode, all dependencies are obtained automatically during the project configuration stage.
 If you want to use vcpkg in the classic mode, use the following commands to download and build dependencies:
 ```shell